-Whether you run out of oil while baking a cake or just want to make a healthier cake, you can use a variety of ingredients to replace oil.
+Whether you run out of oil while baking a cake or just want to make a healthier version, you can use a variety of ingredients to replace oil.
 Some have less fat and fewer calories, and some don’t.
-But all will enable you to finish your cake without running to the store, assuming you have any of them on hand.
-If you’ve never substituted another ingredient for oil in a cake, give it a try -- you may decide to do it every time.
+All options will enable you to finish your cake without running to the store, assuming you have them on hand.

 Video of the Day

-Substitute these ingredients, with the exception of buttermilk, one-for-one with oil.
-If your cake calls for 1/3 cup of oil, substitute 1/3 cup of applesauce.
 If you are almost out of oil and don’t have enough, you can add the substitute to the oil you have to reach the desired amount.
-If you don’t mind using some oil and just want a fewer calories and fat, go half and half — half oil and half substitute.
+If you don’t mind using some oil and just want fewer calories and fat, go half and half — half oil and half substitute.